 "Sure.
 Think I saw a Black Angus restaurant when we walked back last night."
 "Can we drive this time?" asked Ellie.
 "I'm worn out."
 "Sure.
 Good thing I unhitched the car yesterday."
 "I'll get a sweater and meet you at the car."
 After spending the day in various casinos, Charlie found himself wandering rather aimlessly.
 He walked into the Sands Hotel-Casino.
 In the lobby was a sign announcing a 29-date tour of the Rat Pack.
 Are they back together? thought Charlie.
 Man, I haven't seen Sinatra, Sammy Davis, and Dean Martin since the '60s.
 How time flies!
-He walked down an aisle lined with slot machines on one side, and Blackjack tables on the other.
+He walked down an aisle lined with slot machines on one side and Blackjack tables on the other.
 Looking ahead, he saw someone he recognized.
-He quickly darted between two Blackjack tables and sat down at a table away from the aisle.
-Charlie put a twenty-dollar bill on the table.
+He froze, then he quickly darted between two Blackjack tables and sat down at one of the tables away from the aisle.
+Keeping his head down, Charlie put a twenty-dollar bill on the table.
 The dealer pushed a stack of chips his way.
-Charlie placed three chips on the betting spot.
+He placed three chips on the betting spot.
 The dealer dealt two cards to each player at the table.
-Charlie kept his head down with his chin on his neck, and said, "Hit me."
+Charlie kept his head down with his chin on his neck and said, "Hit me."
 I hope he didn't see me, he thought.
 I don't need any trouble.
-"You want another card, mister?" said the dealer.
+After a moment of waiting the dealer asked.
+"You want another card, mister, or what?"
 "Uh, no. I'll stand."
 Charlie kept his head down.

 "Dealer has twenty," he heard the voice say.
 Then a hand reached out and pulled Charlie's cards and chips away.
 "Place your next bet, folks."
 Charlie finally looked up.
 All clear.
 Leaving his chips on the table, he headed for an exit on his left.
-When Charlie got outside, he headed for the next casino to get some dinner.

-Chapter 34 Just after dark, Jobe and Ellie returned from eating out and pulled into the RV park - when they heard a shot.
-"What the heck was that Jobe?" screeched Ellie.
+When Charlie got outside, he stayed in the shadows and headed back to the RV.
+Chapter 34 Just after dark, Jobe and Ellie returned from eating out and pulled into the RV park when they heard a shot.
+"What the heck was that, Jobe?" screeched Ellie.
 Jobe hit the brakes and came to a halt.
 He looked at Ellie.
-"I don't know.
-In this sleepy RV park with mostly older folks?
+"Can't be much in this sleepy RV park with mostly older folks?
 Probably a car backfire.
 Might be this one coming our way."
-"Watch out Jobe, he's moving kinda fast," said Ellie.
+"Watch out, Jobe, he's moving kinda fast," said Ellie.

 "He sure is."
-Jobe pulled off the pavement as the car whisked past them far exceeding the 15-mph speed limit.
+Jobe pulled off the pavement as the car sped past them, far exceeding the 15-mph speed limit.
 Jobe and Ellie both looked back, getting a good view of the fleeing car.
 "Wonder what's the hurry?" asked Jobe.
-"Did you get a license number?" asked Ellie.
-"He should be reported."
+"Did you get a license number?
+He should be reported."
 "Nope.
 But it looked like two guys."
 Jobe pulled back onto the pavement and headed for the RV.
 "Looks like a crowd gathering," said Ellie.